How are childcare costs to be taken into account for tax purposes?

 You cannot claim expenses for

-• Tuition such as school fees, private tuition or foreign language lessons,
+• Tuition such as school fees, private tutoring or foreign language lessons,

 • the teaching of special skills such as computer courses or music lessons,

-• sports and other recreational activities such as membership in sports clubs, tennis or riding lessons,
+• sports and other leisure activities such as membership of sports clubs, tennis or riding lessons,

-You can also claim school fees for tax purposes under other conditions within the framework of a separate maximum amount.
+School fees can also be claimed for tax purposes under other conditions within the scope of a separate maximum amount.